popsolutions/openventilator/02_FlowDriver/AcrylicBellows/BellowAssembly/BellowAssembly.md

 ![](images/bellow14.00.00.jpeg)

-The Begining by the base is because the top part must me tighten by rotating the base of the gantry that will be screw to the disk set in the top part of the bellow.
+The Begining by the base is because the top part must me tighten by rotating the base of the gantry that will be screw to the disk set in the top part of the bellows.
 If you assemble the top part first you won't be able to screw the tubing connections that are in the bottom part.
 Please follow the steps as shown on the figures

 After passing the Screw trough the base you can tightit a little just hold firmly in place the disk